GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (251).md

 **At Higher Tiers**: Each tier beyond the minimum allows you to pulse the wave 1 yard further or reduce the casting time by 1 action (to a minimum of 2 actions).

 **Critical Failure**: You lose hitpoints equal to the tier of this spell.
 If you do not have enough hitpoints, you must succeed a number of incapacitation saves equal to the difference.
 Then you and any non-undead creature within 3 yards suffer a necrotic attack.

+#### Weaken

+**Minimum Tier**: 2

+**Casting Time**: 3 actions

+**Effect**: You cause the flesh and muscles of a creature you touch to soften and become limp.
+It must succeed a [Fort] save or be subject to the following effects for a number of minutes equal to the points of failure multiplied by the spell's tier.

+The creature's weight capacity is halved, it has disadvantage on [Body] checks and saves  and tocic and necrotic attacks gain advantage against it.
+If the save was a critical failure, it is vulnerable during this time.

+This spell cannot affect anything which would be uneffected by spells that affect flesh.

+**At Higher Tiers**: The benefits for casting at a higher tier are noted above.

+**Critical Failure**: You seem to have affected yourself instead, even if you would normally be immune.
+You do not roll the [Fort] save to avoid it and instead use the spellcheck's points of failure to determine what the points of failure would have been for your save.

 #### Wengevalder